OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

 Launching another terminal, under the `openvidu-call` directory:

-1. Navigate to the `openvidu-call-front` directory:
+1. Navigate to the `frontend` directory:

     ```bash
-    cd openvidu-call/openvidu-call-front
+    cd openvidu-call/frontend
     ```

 2. Install the dependencies: